 - If you are looking for an extra bit of adventure, take a ride on the Alpine Coaster Gardonè in Latemar area.
 You are guaranteed to have a great time flying down the mountain.

-It is known that the Dolomites is always sunny, with an average of 8 out of 10 days skiers have sunshine.
-Between the skiing, culture, food and the various activities on and off the slopes, Val di Fiemme Ski Resort is the perfect ski destination for everyone wanting to ski in Italy.
+It is known that the Dolomites are always sunny, with an average of 8 out of 10 days skiers have sunshine.
+Between the skiing, culture, food, and various activities on and off the slopes, Val di Fiemme Ski Resort is the perfect winter destination for everyone wanting to ski in Italy.

 I would definitely go back to Val di Fiemme Ski Resort, especially for a week as I feel like I didn’t even scratch the surface.
 I really want to see the Dolomites in their full glory and experience some of the harder slopes that they are famous for.